powsybl/powsybl-core/README.md

   * JDK *(1.8 or greater)*
   * Maven *(3.3.9 or greater)*

-Simply run
+To run all the tests, simply launch the following command from the root of the repository:
 ```
 $ mvn package
 ```
-to run all the tests.

 Modify some existing tests or create your own new tests to experiment with the framework!
 If it suits you better, import the project in an IDE and use the IDE to launch your own main classes.
 If you know java and maven and want to do things manually, you can also use maven directly to compute the classpath of all the project jars and run anything you want with it.

 Read [Contributing.md](https://github.com/powsybl/.github/blob/master/CONTRIBUTING.md) for more in-depth explanations on how to run code.